RICHIE-RT/RICHIE-RT/README.md

 - 👋 Hi, I’m @RICHIE-RT
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning DataScience
+- 🌱 I’m currently learning DataScience, Scrapping, Automation.
 - 💞️ I’m looking to collaborate on ...-
 - 📫 How to reach me ...-